trilitech/tezos-developer-docs/src/pages/nft/build-an-nft-marketplace/part-3.md

 # Conclusion

-You are able to play with an unique NFT collection from the ligo library.
+You are now able to play with an unique NFT collection from the ligo library.

-On next training, you will use the last template `multi asset` that will allow multiple NFT collections on same contract
+On next lesson, you will use the last template `multi asset` that will allow multiple NFT collections on same contract